-Waitlist Option
+Waitlist Option.

 When a class is full, you may place yourself on a waitlist to register for the class.
 If a space opens up in the class, you will be notified by e-mail that is sent to your MyCOM.marin.edu email account.

-NEW WAITLIST FEATURES:
+WAITLIST FEATURES:

-- You should meet course prerequisites prior to placing yourself on a waitlist. - You have 72 hours to respond to email with registration opportunity. - Failure to act by the 72 hour deadline will result in your name being removed from the waitlist. - Please see IMPORTANT Waitlist information on page 5
+- You should meet course prerequisites prior to placing yourself on a waitlist. - You have 72 hours to respond to email with registration opportunity. - Failure to act by the 72 hour deadline will result in your name being removed from the waitlist.

-Pay your fees
+Pay your fees.

-- · Online at mycom.marin.edu; - Or in person with a MC/VISA credit card, MC/VISA debit card, personal check, cash, cashiers check, or money order
+- · Online at mycom.marin.edu; - Or in person with a MC/VISA credit card, MC/VISA debit card, personal check, cash, cashiers check, or money order.